Bat Conservation Trust: The Vincent Weir Award

 The Vincent Weir scientific award was first presented at the National Bat Conference in 2010, in honour of the late Vincent Weir.
 The award is presented annually to a student at a UK-based institution who has made a significant contribution to research on the conservation biology of bats.

 The Pete Guest award

 The Pete Guest award was first presented in 2004, replacing the “Outstanding voluntary contribution to bat conservation” award set up in 2002.
-The award is for individuals who have made an outstanding practical contribution to bat conservation, and is also presented to the winner at the National Bat Conference.
+The award is for individuals who have made an outstanding practical contribution to bat conservation.

+Kate Barlow Award

+Awarded between 2017 and 2025, in honour of the late Dr Kate Barlow, a wildlife conservationist who directed BCT's National Bat Monitoring Programme for six years.
+The award took the form of a grant to cover a substantial portion of a postgraduate student's research costs for a study benefitting bat conservation.